 Project at a Glance

 Tim Hartzell, P.E.

 About the Project

-This project is extending Gloucester Parkway from Loudoun County Parkway to the intersection of Pacific Boulevard and Nokes Boulevard in Loudoun County.
+This project extended Gloucester Parkway from Loudoun County Parkway to the intersection of Pacific Boulevard and Nokes Boulevard in Loudoun County.

 On March 3, 2014, VDOT entered into a Design-Build contract with Shirley/Dewberry for final design and construction of the project.
 Design and environmental permitting for the project were completed in December 2014.
 Right-of-way acquisition for the six private properties impacted by the project began in October 2014 and was completed in the spring of 2015.
-Construction started in Dec.
-2014 with completion scheduled in August 2016.
+Construction started in December 2014 and the project was completed in August 2016.

-VDOT is administering this project at the request of the Loudoun County Board of Supervisors.
-The project is being entirely funded by the county.
+VDOT is administered the project at the request of the Loudoun County Board of Supervisors.
+The project wass entirely funded by the county.

 Preliminary engineering: $20,000

 Right of way: $506,000